harumuki/thorsten-hans.com/_posts/2015-05-21-automate-everything-a-journey-from-github-over-codeship-to-docker-on-azure.md

 ## Docker on Azure

-To have a staging environment for my ultra-awesome app, I’m using a Docker server hosted on Azure.
+To have a staging environment for my ultra-awesome app, I'm using a Docker server hosted on Azure.
 You can create such a virtual machine directly from the gallery.

 Once the machine is created, map the internal port 80 to the external port 80 an ensure that you can log in using `ssh`.
 You should also configure authentication using your `ssh-key`.
 There are plenty of tutorials available that describe how to configure authentication using ssh keys instead of passwords.
 Go and ask google for it.

 ## Docker Base Image

-I’ve created a simple docker image for hosting my app.
+I've created a simple docker image for hosting my app.
 The docker image itself is derived from the default `ubuntu` docker image.
-On top of that, I’ve installed ‘nvm’.
+On top of that, I've installed 'nvm'.

 Here the dockerfile (see inline comments for more information)